 1. University of Oklahoma

 When you’re planning to obtain a bachelor’s degree in criminal justice online, you may want to consider the program at the University of Oklahoma.
 The accelerated criminal justice degree online from the university allows students to finish their degree in 18 months or at a pace that fits their goals.
-The program offers eight-week courses that give students the opportunity to finish a bachelor’s degree at a fast pace.
-Students can also transfer credits to speed up the process.

 A key way the University of Oklahoma stands apart from other programs is the focus on law enforcement and related skills.
 The program teaches students the basics of forensic science as it applies to investigations, as well as the way the justice system works and different types of crimes.
-By providing students with a strong foundation, it prepares students for the challenges of working in law enforcement careers.

 What We Like: The University of Oklahoma is one of the top ten online programs for criminal justice according to U.S. News and World Reports.